Vietnam AI Stars 2026

 Submission/Preparation Requirements

 - Live Demo Setup: Teams should ensure their tech environment is ready for screen sharing.
 If the project is a software, have it running locally or on a server to demonstrate.
 If it’s hardware, have videos or live webcam feed to show it.
-A tech rehearsal may be organized a day or two before the semi-final: each team can do a trial run on Zoom to test audio, video, screen share, and demo to avoid technical glitches on the day.

 - Presentation Skills: Teams are encouraged to practice their timing.
 Speaking clearly and within the 10-minute slot is crucial.
 Organizers will share tips or a coaching webinar on how to make an effective pitch and handle Q&A.